z-vr/react-collapsible/README.md

 It's like an accordion, but where any number of sections can be open at the same time.

+## New in version 1.0.0
+* Trigger can now be a React Element as well as a string.

 ## Installation
 Installation can be achieved via NPM.
 ```